-Find a festive atmosphere with plenty to see and do on these Saturdays.
+Find a festive atmosphere with plenty to see and do on select Saturday nights, spring through fall.
 Most weeks will feature Grand Prix horse jumping competitions with big prizes for the winner.
-Every week features live music, Venetian Carousel rides, kid activities, and a variety of dining and shopping.
-And plenty of beautiful horses to watch.
-Both admission and parking are free.
+Every week features live music, Venetian Carousel rides, kids activities, and a variety of dining and shopping.
+Not to mention plenty of beautiful horses to watch.
+Both general admission and parking are free.
 You can't beat that!
-Event gates open at 6 PM and the grand prix competitions ($2 million in prize money this season!) or other horse events begin at 8 PM.
-Go to the TIEC website for details on weekly events (they often make last minute additions).
+Grand Prix competitions or other horse events begin at 8 PM.
+Go to the TIEC website for details on weekly competitions and events (they often make last-minute additions).

 Open year-round are four restaurants.
 The 50s-inspired Roger's Diner features classic and southern favorites like burgers, patty melts, grits and milkshakes along with breakfast all day, every day.
-Legends Grille serves lunch and dinner Wednesday-Sunday with casual elegance.
-Blue Ginger Sushi & Noodles (Wed-Sun) has the freshest seafood and locally sourced ingredients.
-Campagna Italian is usually open on Wednesday-Sunday.
-The Legends Club offers tables of six with prime viewing in the stadium with a buffet breakfast and lunch from Wednesday-Sunday, and Saturday dinner each week of series.
-During competition weeks, try Mane Street Coffee, Triple Crown Deli & Subs, Clear Rounds Pub, and The Siesta Cantina.
+The Legends Club is open to the public and offers prime viewing and meal service on select competition days.
+Blue Ginger Sushi & Noodles has the freshest seafood and locally sourced ingredients.
+Campagna Italian is usually open Wednesday-Sunday.
+The Legends Club offers tables of six with prime viewing in the stadium, with a buffet breakfast and lunch from Wednesday-Sunday, and Saturday dinner each week of the series.
+During competition weeks, try Mane Street Coffee, Pony Express Deli, Clear Rounds Pub, and The Siesta Cantina.
 Go to the TIEC website for restaurant hours and more info.

 About the Competitions